prisma/prisma/docs/data-modeling.md

 Models represent the entities of your application domain.
 They are defined using `model` blocks in the data model.

-On a technical level, a model maps to the underlying structures of the data source, for example:
+On a technical level, a model maps to the underlying structures of the data source, e.g.:

 - In PostgreSQL, a model maps to a _table_
-- In MongoDB, a model maps to a _collection_
+- In MySQL, a model maps to a _table_
-- In REST, a model maps to a _resource_
+- In SQLite, a model maps to a _table_

-> **Note**: There is not data source connector for REST APIs yet.
-However, this will be enabled soon through an open connector interface.
+> **Note**: In the future there might be be connectors for non-relational databases and other data sources.
+For example, for MongoDB a model would map to a _collection_, for a REST API it would map ro a _resource_.

 ### Naming models